suhridmulay/a-believable-fiction/src/posts/longforms/indiesocial.md

 draft: true
 ---

+_If you're looking for the TL;DR a) boo! shame on you, b) scroll down to the suggestions section_

 ## The Indie Web

 The Indie Web or the small web refers to a collection of web entities which exist on a more familiar and personal network, utilising the decentralised nature of the internet for personal communications, be those through blogs, feeds, link aggregations or something else.
 The premise of Indie Web - at least to me - is to use the inherently decentralised nature of the internet as a front for human to human interaction, away from the corporate web which often serves "business needs".